timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 - **Mission 1: Gear up [5-15 minutes]** You will learn how to setup and connect to a *TimescaleDB* instance and load data from a CSV file in your local terminal using *psql*.
 - **Mission 2: Analysis [10 minutes]** You will learn how to analyze a time-series dataset using TimescaleDB and *PostgreSQL*.
 - **Mission 3: Monitoring [10 minutes]** You will learn how to use TimescaleDB to monitor IoT devices.
-You’ll also learn about using TimescaleDB in conjunction with other PostgreSQL extensions like *PostGIS*, for querying geospatial data.
+You'll also learn about using TimescaleDB in conjunction with other PostgreSQL extensions like *PostGIS*, for querying geospatial data.

 ### Mission 1: Gear up

 For this tutorial, we will use yellow taxi cab data from the [New York City Taxi and Limousine Commission][NYCTLC] (NYC TLC).
-The NYC TLC is the agency responsible for licensing and regulating New York City’s Yellow taxi cabs and other for-hire vehicles.
+The NYC TLC is the agency responsible for licensing and regulating New York City's Yellow taxi cabs and other for-hire vehicles.
 These vehicles are famous for getting New Yorkers and tourists wherever they need to go across all five boroughs.

-The NYC TLC has over 200,000 licensee vehicles completing about 1 million trips each day – that’s a lot of trips!
+The NYC TLC has over 200,000 licensee vehicles completing about 1 million trips each day – that's a lot of trips!
 They've made their taxi utilization data publicly available.
 And, because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database.
 We will use the unique functions of TimescaleDB to complete our missions in this tutorial.

-#### Download and Load Data
+#### Download and load data

 Let's start by downloading the dataset.
 In the interest of (downloading) time and space (on your machine), we'll only grab data for the month of January 2016, a dataset